Typing Fallback Functions: A Semantic Approach to Type Safe Smart Contracts: Semantic Typing for

-Before proceeding with the final compatibility lemmas for method calls, we shall need to define a semantic notion of type safety for the code environment $\ENV{T}$, using Definition~\ref{def:typing_interpretation_stm}.
-This is written $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ and states that there exists a typing interpretation for each method body $S$, with $\Delta$ and $s$ derived from the method signature in $\Gamma$.
+Similarly, we have a collection of inference rules for each of the stack operations; as with the coercion rules, these rules closely resemble the static type rules for stacks (see Figure~\ref{fig:type_rules_stacks} in Appendix~\ref{app:syntactic_type_system}).
+We now focus on the main rules, given in Figure~\ref{fig:semantic_type_rules_stm}, which handle the syntactic category of statements and allow us to infer type safety assertions of the form $\Sigma; \Gamma; \Delta; \ENV{T} \vDash S : \TCMD{s}$ (proofs are again in Appendix~\ref{app:semantic_typing_stacks}).
+Most rules are self-explanatory: compare the type checks with the corresponding ones in the typed operational semantics rules (or, again, to the static typing rules).
+We discuss typing the fallback function in Section~\ref{sec:typing_fallback}.
+For method and delegate calls, we define a semantic notion of type safety for the code environment $\ENV{T}$, using Definition~\ref{def:typing_interpretation_stm}; this is written $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ and states that there exists a typing interpretation for each method body $S$, with $\Delta$ and $s$ derived from the method signature in $\Gamma$ (see Figure~\ref{fig:semantic_type_rules_envtm} in Appendix~\ref{app:semantic_typing_stacks}).
 Including the premise $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ in the following lemmas requires that every method declaration in $\ENV{T}$ (except fallback functions) must be semantically type safe.
-This is of course a reasonable requirement, since a standard Subject-Reduction theorem also would require well-typedness of all the environments.
+This is of course a reasonable requirement, since a standard Subject-Reduction theorem would also require well-typedness of all the environments.
 However, it is worth pointing out that this is an over-approximation, since we actually only need the method $f$ (and its possible subtypes) declared on the interface $I^Y$ (and its possible subtypes) to be type safe, in order for the proof to work.
 This restriction can thus be weakened without affecting the proof.
-We preferred to use the more general requirement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ merely to keep the premises of the lemmas simpler.
+We preferred to use the more general requirement $\Sigma; \Gamma; \ENV{T} \vDash \ENV{T}$ merely to keep the premises of the rules simpler.